Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Discussion

 \subsection{Blackbody versus stellar atmosphere SEDs}

-When comparing our results with the models presented by \citet{Klessen23}, based on blackbody spectra, we find in Fig. \ref{fig:Q_lifetime_total} the largest discrepancy in He$^{+}$ ionizing rates for stars $<100\ \mathrm{M}_{\odot}$, where blackbody spectra result in rates orders of magnitude higher.
+When comparing our results with the models based on blackbody spectra presented by \citet{Klessen23} in Fig. \ref{fig:Q_lifetime_total}, we find a large discrepancy is in the He$^{+}$ ionizing rates for stars $<80\ \mathrm{M}_{\odot}$, where blackbody spectra result in rates orders of magnitude higher than those based on stellar atmosphere spectra.
 These differences, also echoed in our \citet{Murphy21a} comparison of momentary $Q_\mathrm{He^{+}}$ for stellar atmosphere spectra versus blackbody spectra in Fig. \ref{fig:bbcomp}, are due to the different shapes of blackbody and stellar atmosphere SEDs and the lack of continuum breaks in the former case, as shown in Fig. \ref{fig:atmos vs BB}.
-Hence, blackbody spectra should not be used to estimate Pop III photon production rates or fluxes at such high energies.
+Hence, blackbody spectra should not be used to estimate Pop III photon production rates or fluxes in the He$^{+}$ ionizing energy range.

-We also note a significant deviation in all UV bands for stars $<9\ \mathrm{M}_{\odot}$ when comparing blackbody and stellar atmospheres, as shown in Fig. \ref{fig:Q_lifetime_total}.
+We also note significant deviations in the other UV bands for stars $<9\ \mathrm{M}_{\odot}$.
 While \citet{Murphy21b} did comment on the reliability of the blackbody approximation for the \citet{Murphy21b} tracks (through a comparison to the results of \citealt{Schaerer02}), this offset was not noted since the \citet{Murphy21b} study of UV photon production rates considered only stars of masses $\geq9\ \mathrm{M}_{\odot}$ from the \citet{Murphy21a} set.
-The blackbody approximation from their lower-mass tracks is adopted by \citet{Klessen23} which overestimate the ionizing rates for all low mass stars and slightly underestimate the LW rates for these same stars.
-However, as long as the Pop III IMF is assumed to be top-heavy, this discrepancy should not be a major source of error, as the ionizing photon production in that case would be dominated by the more massive stars.
+The blackbody approximation from their lower-mass tracks is adopted by \citet{Klessen23} which overestimates the ionizing rates for all low mass stars and slightly underestimates the LW rates for these same stars.
+However, as long as the Pop III IMF has a characteristic mass $\gtrsim9\ \mathrm{M_{\odot}}$ -- which is often argued to be the case \citep[e.g.][]{Hartwig24,Liu24b} -- this discrepancy should not be a major source of error, as the ionizing photon production in that case would be dominated by the more massive stars.